In The Adventures of Dr. McNinja, the eponymous Dr. McNinja. A doctor of medicine who comes from a family of Irish ninjas. Nothing else need be said.

 The jury is still out on whether "John Egbert" sounds cool or not though.

-Dave's biological father is named Dirk Strider.
+Dave's bro (actually his biological father) is named Dirk Strider.
 With a name like that, you're guaranteed to be badass.

 The Trolls mostly have cool names, such as Karkat Vantas, Vriska Serket, and Sollux Captornote Who, conveniently, has several similarities to the afore mentioned Mr. Strider.
 For bonus points, they're all meaningful.

 Sburb titles can turn out this way.
-Although occasionally you get a Fail O Sucky Name, other times you get people referred to as the Knight of Time, the Witch of Space, the Prince of Hope, the Knight of Blood, the Mage of Doom, etc., etc.
+Although occasionally you get a sucky name, other times you get people referred to as the Knight of Time, the Witch of Space, the Prince of Hope, the Knight of Blood, the Mage of Doom, etc., etc.

 And now, with the Master Classes we have the Muse of Space and the Lord of Time.